Military history of the United States: Russian Civil War (1918–1925)

-1920s: Naval disarmament
+Naval disarmament (1920s)

 The U.S. sponsored a major world conference to limit the naval armaments of world powers, including the U.S., Britain, Japan, and France, plus smaller nations.
 Secretary of State Charles Evans Hughes made the key proposal of each country to reduce its number of warships by a formula that was accepted.
 The conference enabled the great powers to reduce their navies and avoid conflict in the Pacific.
 The treaties remained in effect for ten years, but were not renewed as tensions escalated.

-1930s: Neutrality Acts
+Neutrality Acts (1930s)

 After the costly U.S. involvement in World War I, isolationism grew within the nation.
 Congress refused membership in the League of Nations, particularly due to Article X of the League's charter.
 Pursuant to Article X, the charter would have required by contract the United States Military to intervene if a member of the League were attacked; this prompted the United States Senate to vehemently oppose the Treaty of Versailles.
 Isolationism further grew after the events of the Nye Committee, which investigated corrupt military spending and fueled the Merchants of death argument, thus increasing anti-war opinions.

 In response to the growing turmoil in Europe and Asia, the gradually more restrictive Neutrality Acts were passed, which were intended to prevent the U.S. from supporting either side in a war.
 President Franklin D. Roosevelt sought to support Britain, however, and in 1940 signed the Lend-Lease Act, which permitted an expansion of the "cash and carry" arms trade to develop with Britain, which controlled the Atlantic sea lanes.

 Roosevelt favored the Navy (he was in effective charge in World War I), and used relief programs such as the Public Works Administration to support Navy yards and build warships.
 For example, in 1933 he authorized $238 million in PWA funds for thirty-two new ships.
 The Army Air Corps received only $11 million, which barely covered replacements and allowed no expansion.